 Look at their professional qualifications and how long they have been advising clients.
 Also in our view, someone who is not aligned with any product providers including banks or insurance companies.
 Do your homework; you want your Financial Adviser to be your personal fiduciary and someone you are comfortable with.

 Why do I need a financial plan?

 Imagine getting into a taxi and telling the driver you don’t know your destination and to just drive.
 There is a good chance you will not end up where you really wanted to be.
 Having a comprehensive financial plan is a roadmap directing your decisions around what is important to you about money.
-A robust financial plan will clearly identify your most important goals and objectives, then provide a number of strategies to achieve them.
-Some practical aspects may cover cashflow management, debt management and reduction, investment advice, asset allocation, personal insurance protection and estate planning issues.
+A robust financial plan will clearly identify your most important goals and objectives, and then provide a number of strategies to achieve them.
+Some practical aspects may cover cashflow management, debt management and reduction, investment and superannuation advice, asset allocation, personal insurance protection and estate planning issues.